What We Know About All the Omicron Subvariants, Including BA.4 and BA.5

 Last month, scientists in South Africa identified two new Omicron sublineages, BA.4 and BA.5, which seem to be more infectious than BA.2, may be better equipped with immunity escape, and appear to be driving a surge of new cases in the country.
 Genomic surveillance has indicated that as of April 20, BA.4 and BA.5 made up more than 70 percent of new cases in South Africa.
 Experts there now expect a fifth COVID wave within weeks, even though an estimated 90 percent of the population is estimated to have some level of immunity to COVID from either vaccination or prior infection.
 Thus far, the surge in cases has not led to a surge in hospitalizations.
 And there is no evidence — at least yet — that the strains are likely to lead to more severe disease than previous strains.

 That’s the good news.
-What’s worrisome about BA.4 and BA.5 is that preliminary data suggests the subvariants have mutations that, according to South African research published Sunday, equip them with “extensive escape from neutralizing immunity elicited by previous infection with other variants, vaccines, or combinations of both.”
+What’s worrisome about BA.4 and BA.5 is that preliminary data suggests the subvariants have mutations that, according to recent South African research, equip them with “extensive escape from neutralizing immunity elicited by previous infection with other variants, vaccines, or combinations of both.”
 The researchers conclude that “based on neutralization escape, BA.4 and BA.5 have potential to result in a new infection wave.”

 Small numbers of BA.4 and BA.5 cases have been detected in at least 20 other countries, including handfuls of cases of each strain in the U.S. — though there is no evidence they are circulating widely here yet.
 It’s not clear whether other nations will face surges from the two strains as South Africa is experiencing.